Robert Bilott: Representation in other media

 Nathaniel Rich's article, "The Lawyer Who Became DuPont's Worst Nightmare," was adapted for Dark Waters, a 2019 film starring Mark Ruffalo as Bilott, and Anne Hathaway as Bilott's wife, Sarah Barlage.
-The article was also adapted by U.S. Poet Laureate Tracy K. Smith for a poem, Watershed.
+The article also inspired U.S. Poet Laureate Tracy K. Smith to produce a poem, Watershed.

 Bilott's investigation and litigation against DuPont are also featured in the feature-length American documentary The Devil We Know (2018) and the Swedish documentary, The Toxic Compromise.
 It is also the subject of the "Toxic Waters" episode of the multi-part feature documentary, Parched, which aired on the National Geographic TV channel in 2017.

 Bilott is the subject of the song and video "Deep in the Water" by The Gary Douglas Band, and the song "Blank" / "Worker" by emo revival band The World Is a Beautiful Place & I Am No Longer Afraid to Die.

 Bilott appears in Devil Put The Coal In The Ground (2022), a documentary about the suffering and environmental devastation that resulted from the coal industry and its decline.
 Additionally, Bilott appears in the Belgian documentary, Solvay, the Invisible Pollution (2023), about chemical giants and the widespread pollution of PFAS.
 He is interviewed in Toxic Bodies, a French documentary about industry use and knowledge of PFAS.

 Bilott wrote the foreword of the book Forever Chemicals Environmental, Economic, and Social Equity Concerns with PFAS in the Environment (2021), by David M. Kempisty and Leeann Racz, published in 2021 by CRC Press.
 He also wrote the foreword to PFAS – The Eternal and Invisible Pollutants in the Water: Stories of Denied Rights and Active Citizenship, a book published in Italy in 2024.

 He appears in the 2023 documentary, Burned: Protecting the Protectors, which focuses on PFAS exposures among firefighters and the Japanese documentary, Water is Treasure: PFAS - Fight for Life, addressing the impacts of PFAS in Okinawa.
 Bilott is also in the 2024 Australian documentary, Revealed: How to Poison a Planet, with Mark Ruffalo.
 In 2025, Bilott's work was featured in the book, They Poisoned the World, by Mariah Blake, and the book, Poisoning the Well, by Sharon Udasin and Rachel Frazen.